-Graduate Students who have completed their program requirements, except for Thesis Research, Thesis, Research, or Professional Projects, must register for GNRL 501 Continued Enrollment for 8 credits per quarter for up to three quarters (24 credits maximum).
+Graduate Students who have completed their program requirements, except for Thesis Research, Thesis, Research, field practice or Professional Projects, must register for GNRL 501 Continued Enrollment for 0 credits per quarter for up to six quarters.
 Students must enroll for GNRL 501 starting with the beginning of their 7th quarter (excluding summers) in the graduate program.
-A course fee of \$100 per quarter applies.
+Students wishing to have loans deferred while completing degree requirements must submit a Verification as a Half or Full Time Student Loan Deferment form to the Office of Graduate Studies.
+Students who meet deferral requirements will be registered for 6 credits of GNRL 501 for a maximum of three quarters.
+A course fee of \$250 per quarter applies.

-ADMINISTRATION-STAFF-FACULTY
+ADMINISTRATION-STAFF-FACULTY WALLA WALLA UNIVERSITY BOARD OF TRUSTEES